 Self-esteem is important for children and adults because we make decisions in life based on how we see ourselves.
 We choose our careers, relationships and make other important decisions heavily influenced by our self-esteem.
 Children learn self-esteem through taking action and earning results, and by contributing to their community.
 They learn to value themselves as a result of hard work and achievement.

 10. Supports Healthy Living

 Camp programs encourage healthy eating and physical activity.
 At camp, kids have the opportunity to participate in all kinds of fun physical activities at any skill level.
-If your child loves to play sports such as basketball and baseball, they will have a blast in Sports Camp.
-If your child loves water, they might enjoy Aquatics Camp.
-All children will have the opportunity to participate in a physical activity, no matter what camp they choose.
+All children will have the opportunity to participate in physical activity, no matter what camp they choose.